mongodb/terraform-provider-mongodbatlas/website/docs/r/online_archive.html.markdown

 * `data_expiration_rule` - (Optional) Rule for specifying when data should be deleted from the archive.
 See [data expiration rule](#data-expiration-rule).
 * `data_process_region` - (Optional) Settings to configure the region where you wish to store your archived data.
 See [data process region](#data-process-region).
 This field is immutable hence cannot be updated.
 * `schedule` - Regular frequency and duration when archiving process occurs.
 See [schedule](#schedule).
 * `partition_fields` - (Recommended) Fields to use to partition data.
-You can specify up to two frequently queried fields to use for partitioning data.
+You can specify up to two frequently queried fields (or up to three fields if one of them is ``date_field``) to use for partitioning data.
 Queries that don’t contain the specified fields require a full collection scan of all archived documents, which takes longer and increases your costs.
 To learn more about how partition improves query performance, see [Data Structure in S3](https://docs.mongodb.com/datalake/admin/optimize-query-performance/#data-structure-in-s3).
 The value of a partition field can be up to a maximum of 700 characters.
 Documents with values exceeding 700 characters are not archived.
 See [partition fields](#partition).
 * `paused` - (Optional) State of the online archive.
 This is required for pausing an active online archive or resuming a paused online archive.
 If the collection has another active online archive, the resume request fails.

 ### Criteria